ttreeagency/Rebirth/README.md

 This package can help you to move orphaned node in the Neos Content Repository.

-*Warning* Working with broken / orphaned nodes can be hard, please backup your data before using this package.
+*Warning*: Working with broken / orphaned nodes can be hard, please backup your data before using this package.

-_Currently this package support only document nodes restauration_
+_Currently this package supports only document nodes restoration._ That means you can only restore documents including their content (and further children), but not only content that has been orphaned.

 How to use ?
 ------------

-- Optional: For each Site where you want to restore orphaned nodes, you must create a "Trash" node.
-This will be used as the target for document node restoration.
+- Optional: For each site where you want to restore orphaned nodes, you can create a "Trash" node.
+This can be used as the automatically detected target for document node restoration.
-- Go to the CLI and run the restore command
+- Go to the CLI and run the restore command.

 CLI commands
 ------------